 Corporation The most common form of business organization, it is chartered by a state and given many legal rights as an entity separate from its owners.

-Central Registration Depository (CRD®) An online computerized system which maintains the employment, qualification and disciplinary histories of more than 650,000 brokers and more than 5,000 brokerage firms that deal with the public.
+Central Registration Depository (CRD®) An online computerized system which maintains the employment, qualification and disciplinary histories of brokers and brokerage firms that deal with the public.